jhpyle/docassemble/_docs/modifiers.md

 {% include side-by-side.html demo="help-damages-audio" %}

-You can also add video to help text using the `video` declaration.
+You can also add video to help text using the `video` specifier.

 When [`interview help`] is available but question-specific `help` is not available, the help tab is merely labeled "Help."
 When question-specific help is available, the help tab is bright yellow and is marked with a star.
-If you want the label to be something other than "Help", you can add a `label` inside the `help` statement:
+If you want the label to be something other than "Help", you can add a `label` inside the `help` specifier:

 {% include side-by-side.html demo="help-damages-label" %}